 - Books out weeks in advance especially during summer and weekends

 - Arrive 30 minutes before your departure time

 - Can take any boat you want back

-For an island, about a mile of the coast of San Francisco, of course, getting there is the hardest part.
-The parks service has partnered with one company that runs all of the boats to take you over.
+For an island about a mile of the coast of San Francisco, getting there is the hardest part.
+The park service has partnered with one company that runs all of the boats to take you over.
 The boats leave from Pier 33.
 Parking is terrible here as the lots nearby are very expensive.
-I would recommend taking public transportation or Uber / Lyft as that is a much easier and cheaper way to get to the pier.
+I would recommend taking public transportation or Uber / Lyft as that is a much easier and a cheaper way to get to the pier.